 The length of a requirement to withdraw is normally two terms, although the Board may stipulate a longer period of time.
 Requirement to withdraw changes a student’s status in the College (from “in good standing” or “on academic probation” to “required to withdraw”) and is therefore disclosed to parents or guardians.
 A requirement to withdraw for academic reasons is also disclosed to graduate or professional schools under certain circumstances.

-When a student is required to withdraw for academic reasons, the Board expects him or her to leave the Harvard community completely and to hold a full-time, paid, non-academic job in a non-family owned or run business for at least six consecutive months before petitioning for readmission to the College.
+When a student is required to withdraw for academic reasons, the Board expects the student to leave the Harvard community completely and to hold a full-time, paid, non-academic job in a non-family owned or run business for at least six consecutive months before petitioning for readmission to the College.
 Readmission to the College after a requirement to withdraw is not automatic and requires a vote of the full Administrative Board.
 A student readmitted after a requirement to withdraw for academic reasons is readmitted on academic probation.
-Should such a student achieve an unsatisfactory record in the term immediately following readmission, he or she will ordinarily be required to withdraw a second time.
+Should such a student achieve an unsatisfactory record in the term immediately following readmission, they will ordinarily be required to withdraw a second time.
 A second requirement to withdraw (whether the result of academic difficulty or a disciplinary matter) is ordinarily final.
 A student must make an extraordinarily strong case in order to be readmitted a second time.
 The vast majority of students who are required to withdraw are readmitted in one year and successfully complete their Harvard degree.

 Students have the option to request that the Administrative Board reconsider any of its decisions provided either of the following conditions are met: